 • Make sure your contractor is established.
 How long have they been in business (for franchieses, how long has that particular office been in business?)?
 Do they have a physical office that you can visit?

 • Your contractor should be well regarded in their industry.
 Are they regularly asked to share their knowledge and expertise?
-For instance, Disaster Blaster is a regular contributor to Connections Magazine, PA Live, and The Real Estate Roundtable.
+For instance, Disaster Blaster is a regular contributor to Connections Magazine, PA Live, The Real Estate Roundtable, and was featured on the popular television show World's Greatest.

 • Check with your local Better Business Bureau and the Pennsylvania State Attorney General's Office to see if there are any complaints against the Contractor.
 In cases such as Asbestos Abatement and Radon Mitigation, where licenses are required, check with the appropriate State Licensing agency to ensure the contractor holds the necessary licenses and is in good standing.